Disability Civil Rights Enforcement Specialist

 Disability Civil Rights Enforcement & Access Documentation

-Her work is grounded in close statutory reading and in the practical enforcement of disability civil rights law across the United States, the United Kingdom, and the European Union.
-She develops precise, evidence-based records of noncompliance that support formal notice, institutional response, and lawful remediation.
+Her practice is grounded in close statutory reading, operational analysis, and evidence-based documentation across the United States, the United Kingdom, and the European Union.
+She develops precise records of noncompliance that support formal notice, institutional response, lawful remediation, operational correction, and durable compliance.

-Her disability-rights work has contributed to concrete outcomes including physical remediation, policy revision, institutional retraining, operational changes, and formal acknowledgments of noncompliance.
+Her disability-rights work has contributed to concrete outcomes including physical remediation, policy revision, institutional retraining, operational changes, improved accessibility procedures, and formal acknowledgments of noncompliance.

-She approaches disability rights not as a matter of discretion, courtesy, or customer-service goodwill, but as a binding civil rights obligation with material consequences.
-Her practice is research-led, documentation-heavy, and outcome-oriented, with an emphasis on durable compliance rather than symbolic recognition.
+She approaches accessibility not as customer service, discretionary hospitality, institutional kindness, or symbolic inclusion, but as a binding civil-rights obligation with material operational consequences.
+Her practice is research-led, documentation-heavy, and outcome-oriented, with particular emphasis on enforceable access, professional participation, safe egress, backstage inclusion, emergency planning, accurate accessibility information, and lasting structural compliance rather than performative recognition.